LlamaEdge/docs/docs/user-guide/server-side-rag.md

 ## Use your own embedding algos

-You could build your own embeddings database.
+You could build your own embedding database.
 By chunking the documents yourself, you will probably get better results.
 You can also then share the database snapshot with others.

 Delete the `default` collection if it exists.